fiedukow/RBBComp/README.md

  * Function names in R API starts with capital letter.
  * The first call from bbcomp in R API should always be Configure - its OBLIGATORY now.
  * There is additional function Logout which acctually only unloads DLL.
 It's not really usefull unless you are one of those people who keep they R session for years.
+ * Whenever there is a place to put point into API you can put there two things:
+    * Vector representing point with Dimension() length.
+You will get single double value (value of point) in return.
+    * Matrix representing multiple points with Dimension() columns and 1 or more rows.
+Each row represents single point.
+You will get vector of double values (values of consecutive points) in return.

+Note, that if C API will return error for some of points only - you will get warning.
+You can then check which of returned values are equal 1e100 to determine what exacly wasnt calculated properly.
+Keep in mind that the 1e100 is also value returned by C API if you will try to calculate value for point outside of [0,1]^D range.